Updated: Mar 5

 “We’ve been making progress to be more sustainable,” said Lyons.
 “We are selling things that we find to be better for the environment.
 I know some other Plato’s Closets use reusable bags, but we don’t have those.
 However, we try to encourage our customers to not use the plastic bags unless necessary.”

 There are a multitude of secondhand stores in the Southern Appalachia area.
 Stores including Goodwill, The Manna House Thrift Store, Salvation Army and many others are located all throughout the area.

 “I talk to a lot of customers who bring in bags because they don’t want to waste plastic,” said Lyons.
 “There are customers who are aware that they are choosing sustainable options, but I think a lot of them don’t know when it comes to manufacturing and water sustainability or when it comes to saving resources in general.
 However, I do think they recognize it financially.”

-Secondhand stores are located everywhere and are an easily accessible way to buy well styled clothes and help the environment.
-The garments created through fast fashion are usually thrown away and end up in landfills within a year.
+Second hand stores are located everywhere and are an easily accessible way to buy well styled clothes and help the environment.
+The garments created through fast fashion are usually thrown away and end up in landfills within one year.
 Secondhand stores are one way to recycle these clothes and allow others to buy these fashionable clothing items without demanding the unsustainable processes of fast fashion.

-Secondhand stores buy or accept individual’s used clothing items and resale them for shoppers.
-This way these gently warn garments can continue to be used and less waste is created.
+Second hand stores buy or accept individual’s used clothing items and resell them for shoppers.
+This way these gently worn garments can continue to be used and less waste is created.
 There are multiple local businesses in the Appalachia area that resale popular brand name, gently used clothing for lower prices.
 While online secondhand stores do the same thing, local residents can support their local stores and be more environmentally friendly than buying online which requires shipping and extra packaging.

 “Buy what you need, support local but also spend your money wisely as far as making sure you know the environmental footprint of the company you are buying from,” said Moore.